 - Simulate real-world usage scenarios to determine practical boundary values.

-Various techniques for Boundary Testing
+Various Techniques for Boundary Testing

 Boundary analysis testing can be implemented with multiple techniques that will boost its effectiveness and result